 - A moderator of the r/SwitchPirates subreddit which has grown to nearly 190k members

-- Through this community, he directs users to pirate shops, solicits donations, and offers technical advice.
+- Through this community directs users to pirate shops, solicits donations on offering technical advice.

 Nintendo claims that Williams is fully aware of the unlawful nature of his actions, citing public statements where he allegedly bragged about being a “pirate” who refuses to pay for Nintendo games.